surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Lookup

-**7.**   **Lookup** ( Refer image 5) is a set of keys defined to filter the reports.
+**7.**   **Lookup**  is a set of keys defined to filter the reports.
-They can be defined manually from a query or global parameters.
-Lookup can also be refereed based on the data provided.
+They can be defined manually or from a query or global parameters.
+Lookup can also be refereed based on the data provided.( Refer image 5)

    -   **Lookup name**  name of the lookup field.